COVID-19 numbers explained: Did lockdown made an impact to slowdown the spread of coronavirus?

 COVID-19 lockdown 4.0: First KSRTC bus from Mangaluru to Bengaluru begins journey

-As lockdown restrictions began get progressively eased, to varying degrees in different states, the number of COVID-19 cases being reported daily, are expected to shoot up.
+As lockdown restrictions began getting progressively eased, to varying degrees in different states, the number of COVID-19 cases being reported daily, are expected to shoot up.

 Between May 4 and now, where the lockdown rules were relaxed, more than 50,000 cases have been discovered.
 While this may look as a major surge, the growth rate had considerably been slowing down till a couple of days back.